groolegend/EgoSound/README.md

   ├── ego4d.json
 ```

-2. Download Model checkpoint for the target MLLM
+2. Download the model checkpoint for the target MLLM and follow the official repository to set up the required environment.

+   We recommend creating a separate virtual environment for each model to avoid dependency conflicts.

 [EgoGPT-7b-EgoIT-EgoLife](https://huggingface.co/lmms-lab/EgoGPT-7b-EgoIT-EgoLife),
 [MiniCPM-o-2_6](https://huggingface.co/openbmb/MiniCPM-o-2_6),
 [Qwen3-omni](https://github.com/QwenLM/Qwen3-Omni),